"

 Watch this video to learn more about a computer’s operating system:

-When a computer is purchased, an operating system is usually pre-loaded on it.
+When a computer is purchased, an operating system is usually pre-loaded.
 Think Microsoft Windows on a PC.
-Most people use the operating system that comes on their computer; however, the user can upgrade or change operating systems.
+Most people use the operating system on their computer; however, the user can upgrade or change operating systems.

 The three most common operating systems for personal computers are: